nicholasd-uci/code-refactor/README.md

 ```
 Horiseon:
 This was a great company that I was able to help out.
-We were able to get a handful of issue's and problems that they executives wanted fixed.
-We were able to provide that help and much more.
+We were able to solve a handful of issue's and problems.
+Executives wanted it fixed and for it to be easily changed as well.

 ```